ratify-project/ratify/docs/oras-auth-provider.md

 ```

 ### 3. Kubernetes Secrets
-Ratify resolves registry credentials from Docker Config Kubernetes secrets in the cluster.
+Ratify resolves registry credentials from [Docker Config Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) in the cluster.
 Ratify considers kubernetes secrets in two ways.
 First, the configuration can specify a list of `secrets`.
 Each entry requires the `secretName` field.
-The `namespace` field must also be provided if the secret does not exist in the namespace ratify is deployed in.
+The `namespace` field must also be provided if the secret does not exist in the namespace Ratify is deployed in.
+The Ratify pod must be assigned the necessary read secret role in order to read the listed secrets from the namespace.
 Second, Ratify considers the `imagePullSecrets` specified in the service account associated with Ratify.
 The `serviceAccountName` field specifies the service account associated with Ratify.
+Ratify must be assigned a role to read the service account and secrets in the Ratify namespace.

+The Ratify helm chart contains a roles.yaml file with role assignments.
+If a namespace other than Ratify's namespace is provided, the user must add a new role binding to the cluster role so Ratify's service account can operate.

 Ratify only supports the kubernetes.io/dockerconfigjson secret type or the legacy kubernetes.io/dockercfg type.